jylhakos/miscellaneous/DeepLearning/README.md

 RNN layer uses a for loop to iterate over the timesteps of a sequenc

+### Long Short Term Memory (LSTM)

+You can use a LSTM network to train a deep neural network to predict numeric values from time series.

+At each time step of the input sequence, the LSTM network learns to predict the value of the next time step.

+For each prediction, use the previous prediction as the input to the function to predict time steps one at a time.

+A sequence input layer inputs time series data into the network.

+LSTM layer learns dependencies between time steps of sequence data.

 ### Keras

 Keras is a deep learning library for Python.